HOW DOES IT WORK?

-Are you from a First Nations, Metis or Inuit community or Aboriginal urban organization?
+Are you from a First Nations, Métis or Inuit community or urban Aboriginal organization?

 By applying for the PLAY Program your community and/or urban organization can receive:

-pay for up to half a local youth worker's salary to implement the PLAY Program;
+Financial support to pay for up to half a local youth worker's salary to implement the PLAY Program;

 Financial support to pay for up to $8000 in program expenses;